 Responsible Conduct of Research

-The U.S. Government requires that federally-sponsored research and education grants include a plan for “appropriate training and oversight in the responsible and ethical conduct of research.”
+The National Science Foundation requires that federally-sponsored research and education grants include a plan for “appropriate training and oversight in the responsible and ethical conduct of research.”
 The C&F Grants Office is pleased to help faculty identify appropriate RCR training resources.

 Faculty who receive federal funding to conduct research or supervise student researchers are responsible for ensuring that all work is done in compliance with St. Lawrence and governmental policies.
 This includes ensuring that all undergraduate students supported by funds from the National Science Foundation are given proper training and oversight in the responsible and ethical conduct of research.
-This training should take place during the first year of employment or, for shorter periods, before the employment end date.
-The student is not required to complete the tutorials in one sitting, but must complete the course before his/her employment ends.
+The student is not required to complete the tutorials in one sitting, but training completion must be documented by the PI.

 St. Lawrence faculty mentoring federally-sponsored undergraduate research students are encouraged to use the free, online RCR training modules available through Ethics CORE.
 Ethics CORE is the centerpiece project of the National Center for Professional and Research Ethics, serving as an NSF-initiated national online ethics resource center.
 Ethics CORE is committed to supporting instruction in RCR as an essential aspect of career development for emerging professionals as well as practicing scholars, scientists and engineers.

 The Ethics CORE RCR modules are available at: http://nationalethicscenter.org/cmditr-rcr-modules/how-to-use-these-rcr-modules